DR. SMITH’S WEBPAGE!

 My publications include 23 books and more than three dozen articles (without a single sabbatical leave) In addition, I have served as expert outside reviewer for PsycCRITIQUES, Perceptual and Motor Skills, The Brain, and Psychosomatic Medicine.
 I have published invited chapters as “guest expert” in eight textbooks and encyclopedias.
 My book publishers have included Aldine, Guilford Press, Macmillan, Oxford University Press, Plenum, Praeger, Prentice-Hall, Research Press, Springer, and Wiley/Blackwell.
 My personal and professional materials on critical thinking as well as mindfulness and relaxation are positively regarded (two have been reviewed by the American Psychological Association’s PsycCRITIQUES as “best” in the field).
 Internationally I have served as consultant for doctoral students, business, and professional agencies in Spain, China, India, and France.
 Currently, scholars from four continents are using my relaxation and mindfulness assessment tools.

 In 2014 I retired my practice as a Clinical Psychologist to work full time developing and teaching effective science-based approaches to mindfulness.
-My latest series of books, “Mindfulness Reinvented,” is scheduled to be released late 2015.
+My latest series of books, “Mindfulness Reinvented,” focuses on my Mindfulness – Progressive Integrative Training (M-PIT) approach.
 I share my ideas, techniques, and findings in training programs and workshops for health professionals and the general public.
+CLICK HERE FOR A SUMMARY OF MINDFULNESS REINVENTED and the M-TRACKER METHOD

 THE M-TRACKER PROJECT

 Researchers at the Roosevelt University Stress Institute are coordinating an extensive set of studies on the effects of variety of personal enrichment techniques and activities.
 These include mindfulness, meditation, yoga, relaxation, contemplation, and prayer.

 We are not interested in finding if one approach is best.
 Instead, we are looking at the unique promise each has to offer.
 Beginning practitioners of all approaches often find core techniques slow, frustrating, and often boring.
 Seasons practitioners can encounter dry spells and periods of apparent lack of growth.
 We are interested in universal tools and strategies for meeting the inevitable challenges of practicing meditation and mindfulness.
-Our primary source book is the text The Coping with Stress Book: Stress and the Eye of Mindfulness.
-Our primary tool of inquiry is the M-Tracker.
+Our primary source book is the text CLICK HERE FOR A SUMMARY OF MINDFULNESS REINVENTED and the M-TRACKER METHOD.
+Our primary tool of training and inquiry is the M-Tracker.